Contains glutamic acid, softens legumes fibers, reduces cooking time and makes legumes more digestible. It also helps digest vegetable proteins.

 Some chefs believe that putting salt or broth instead of water improves the taste by receiving salt more evenly.

 A few drops of freshly squeezed lemon towards the end of cooking, helps reduce the earthy flavor of certain varieties of lentils.

 Use about 20 ml of salt for every 500 g of dried legumes.

 Cooking in the pressure cooker

-With this method, cooking is shortened, but also looses in flavor.
+With this method, cooking is shortened, but lost in flavor.

-It is advised not to use aluminum or cast iron casseroles.
+It is advisable not to use casseroles made of aluminum or cast iron.
 These materials tend to make cooking difficult and change the color of the product.